-Each Local Authority will have a set of Child Protection or Safeguarding Procedures which are published on their website, and have established a Local Safeguarding Children Board to oversee the process.
-For further information please see Working Together to safeguard Children (2015) The LADO or other designated person will convene a strategy meeting of all the relevant professionals and they will discuss the allegation and decide the next steps to take.
+Each Local Authority will have a set of Child Protection or Safeguarding Procedures which are published on their website and have established a Local Safeguarding Children Board to oversee the process.
+For further information please see Working Together to safeguard Children (2015) The LADO or other designated person will convene a strategy meeting of all the relevant professionals and they will discuss the allegation and decide the next steps take.

-This may involve an “interview under caution” carried out by the police, and a joint interview of the child or children by the police and local authority.
+This may involve an “interview under caution” carried out by the police and a joint interview of the child or children by the police and local authority.
 Being interviewed by the police can be a distressing and frightening experience for foster carers as until this point they are usually unaware of the nature of the allegation held against them.
 FosterTalk strongly advises foster carers to have legal representation at their interview under caution, in order to protect their interests.
-This is not an admission of guilt, but a sensible precaution which will ensure that the foster carer is able to answer the questions put to him/her clearly, calmly and with support.
+This is not an admission of guilt, but a sensible precaution that will ensure that the foster carer is able to answer the questions put to him/her clearly, calmly and with support.

 FosterTalk’s foster carer membership provides legal insurance cover which gives access to legal advice lines 24 hours a day, 7 days per week.
 FosterTalk also provides the services of a solicitor at the police station for your interview under caution.
-The legal insurance covers defence costs should the case against you proceed to court.
+The legal insurance covers defense costs should the case against you proceed to court.
 Once the investigation has been concluded, further strategy meetings will be held until an outcome has been agreed.
 You will then be informed of the outcome and advised on the recommendations of the investigation, together with any actions that have been agreed which you are entitled to have in writing.